richsalz/ietf-gh-scripts/INSTALL.md

 (library) that provides a Python interface to the GitHub API.
 The home of PyGitHub is https://github.com/PyGithub/PyGithub

+There are a couple of ways to add PyGithub to your Python library.
+These scripts use a bug-fixed version of master which, as of this writing, hasn't been released yet.
+Assuming new regressions, this method will always work:

+	git clone git@github.com:PyGithub/PyGithub.git PyGithub
+	cd PyGithub
+	sudo python setup.py install

-The README says that the simplest way to install PyGithub is to do
+The PyGithub README says that the simplest way to install is to do:

     pip install pygithub